bananasplit2931/VSP/README.md

-# VSP — Very Simple PIN
+# VSP - Very Simple PIN

 A lightweight 4-digit PIN authentication plugin for [Paper](https://papermc.io) 26.1.2+.

-Players authenticate using a clean chest GUI numpad — no commands to type, no mods required on the client side.
+Players authenticate using a chest GUI numpad.

 ---

 ## Features

-- **PIN GUI** — chest-based numpad opens automatically on join
+- **PIN GUI** - chest-based numpad opens automatically on join
-- **First-time setup** — new players set their PIN on first join
+- **First-time setup** - new players set their PIN on first join
-- **Fully locked until authenticated** — frozen, blinded, and protected from damage
+- **Fully locked until authenticated** - frozen, blinded, and protected from damage
-- **Attempt limit** — players are kicked after 3 wrong attempts
+- **Attempt limit** - players are kicked after 3 wrong attempts
-- **Timeout** — players are kicked if they take too long to enter their PIN
+- **Timeout** - players are kicked if they take too long to enter their PIN
-- **SHA-256 hashed PINs** — PINs are never stored in plain text
+- **SHA-256 hashed PINs** - PINs are never stored in plain text
-- **Bypass permission** — staff can skip authentication entirely
+- **Bypass permission** - staff can skip authentication entirely
-- **Admin reset command** — reset any player's PIN from the console or in-game
+- **Admin reset command** - reset any player's PIN from the console or in-game

 ---